The “small” Diadem from Priam’s Treasure at the Pushkin Museum

 “Priam’s Treasure” discovered by Heinrich Schliemann.
 The collection was divided after 1880.
 This photo most was taken before the collection was broken up across multiple museums

 Schliemann claimed the site to be that of ancient Troy and assigned the artefacts to the King Priam of Troy, from Homeric.
 This assumption was the result of Schliemann’s ambition to find sites and objects mentioned in Homer’s epics which took place in southwestern Turkey.
-At the time archeology was in its infancy and the stratigraphy at Troy had not been scientifically undertaken.
+At the time archaeology was in its infancy and the stratigraphy at Troy had not been scientifically undertaken.
 Subsequently, to Schliemann’s discoveries, the layer in which “Priam’s Treasure” was alleged to have been found has been assigned to an earlier period of Troy which pre-dated Priam the King of Troy, of Trojan War fame, by hundreds of years.
 Many experts believe that the treasures are a thousand years older than Homer’s King Priam of Troy, who died about 1200 B.C.

 The “big” Diadem from Priam’s Treasure at the Pushkin Museum

-The story of Heinrich Schliemann discoveries are now famous and controversial.
+The story of Heinrich Schliemann discoveries is now famous and controversial.
 During 1871-73 and then 1878–79, Schliemann excavated a hill called Hissarlik in the Ottoman Empire, near the town of Chanak (Çanakkale) in north-western Anatolia, Turkey.
 At this site, he discovered the ruins of a series of ancient cities, dating from the Bronze Age to the Roman period.
 Heinrich Schliemann declared one of these cities to be the city of Troy and this declaration was widely accepted at that time and publicised in the global press.
 Schliemann reported the discovery as follows: